Graduate Admissions Procedure

 2) Forward the following official documents as detailed below:

-Two Official Copies of Academic Transcripts from the institution(s) from which you have received your degree(s), one copy sent to the Department of Anthropology and the other copy sent to the Office of Admissions.
+One Official Copyof Academic Transcript from the institution(s) from which you have received your degree(s), sent to the Office of Admissions and one unofficial copy sent to the Department of Anthropology.

-Additionally, the Department of Anthropology requires that you send in official transcripts for all other college-level credit(s) earned, such as transfer course work earned elsewhere.
+Additionally, the Department of Anthropology requires that you send in unofficial transcripts for all other college-level credit(s) earned, such as transfer course work earned elsewhere.